 Well, I changed jobs this year.
 My new employer’s retirement contribution is higher than my previous company’s match.
 So, while I can’t take credit for this second increase, it sure was a nice bonus!

 Looking ahead: For 2019, I’m keeping my 15 percent personal contribution but allocating it differently.
 I will maximize my Roth IRA at the $5,500 limit while still contributing enough to my 401(k) to get the full company match.

-If you have Vanguard, I’ve discovered that it’s pretty simple to contribute the maximum.
-Online, you can schedule contributions to happen monthly (you choose the date each month) and Vanguard moves $458.33 into the Roth IRA from your checking or savings account each month, adding up to $5,500 for the year.
+If you have Vanguard, it’s pretty simple to contribute the maximum.
+On the Vanguard website, you can schedule contributions to happen monthly (you choose the date each month) and Vanguard moves $458.33 into the Roth IRA from your checking or savings account each month, adding up to $5,500 for the year.
 Vanguard’s competitors probably have similar tools.

 Just make sure to contribute enough to your 401(k) to get the full company match before starting to invest in a Roth IRA.
 That ensures you’re not throwing free money away.